 Students will view different styles of products and create their own, developing a distinctive and personal style.
 Students research their choice of products and research the development and advancement of the product.
 The students are required to produce at least one quality product throughout the semester focusing on correct processes and techniques.
 They will be working from their choice of design and are expected to individualise their work.
 Students can work in any medium of their choice to research, design, produce and evaluate the product.
-E.g., Redesign clothing/ furniture/ jewelry/ model homes/ new designs.
+E.g. Redesign clothing/ furniture/ jewellery/ interior design.

 Pathways: This Unit prepares students for the Year 9/10 Product Design and Technology elective, VCE Design and Technology, VCE Studio Arts and VCE Visual Communication Design.
+It is a useful course for people interested in fashion and design or manufacturing careers either through apprenticeships and TAFE courses and University degree courses.

-Textiles: Fashion Innovation
+Textiles: Fashion Styles & Merchandise